kuangliu/xtorch-dataset/README.md

 # xtorch-dataset
-xtorch dataset module, including `plaindataset`, `listdataset`, which provides a unified interface for training.
+xtorch dataset module, including `plaindataset`, `listdataset`, `classdataset`, which provides a unified interface for training.

 ## `plaindataset`
 Wraps `X_train`, `Y_train`, `X_test`, `Y_test`.
 Suitable for small dataset that can be loaded in memory at once.